Minnesota Nutritionist Certification

 Still wondering what it would look like to work as a health coach in a corporation?

-Following is a list of job opportunities, sourced in June 2016, which represent the types of employment opportunities available to health coaches in Minnesota.
+Following is a list of job opportunities which represent the types of employment opportunities available to health coaches in Minnesota.
 These are shown for illustrative purposes only and are not meant to represent job offers or provide an assurance of employment.
 Some descriptions are condensed or are only portions of longer postings.

 Health Coach, Allina, Minneapolis – Provides integrative health and wellness coaching for various partnerships including Allina’s employee wellbeing program, the Medical Weight Loss Department, and other LiveWell healthy lifestyle programs.